holochain-gym/holochain-gym.github.io/docs/concepts/validation-rules.md

 How did the honest nodes know who was cheating?
 Every time an agent validates an element, they compare the result of their own validation with the validation done by other agents.
 If the results are different, that must mean that the other validator is trying to cheat as well (because remember, validation rules are deterministic!), so we close the connection as well.

-Keep in mind that this representation and scenarios are a bit simplistic in favour of clarity: in reality, you will have different options on what to do about cheating agents, and how your `Dna` wants to react to different offenses in the network.
+Keep in mind that this representation and scenario are a bit simplistic in favor of clarity: in reality, you will have different options on what to do about cheating agents, and how your `DNA` wants to react to different offenses in the network.